Updated: Jul 12, 2021

-2. Behavioral Changes: Developmental changes that makes children more independent and wanting to try new things and take risks.
+2. Behavioral Changes: Developmental changes that make children more independent and wanting to try new things and take risks.

 3. Educational Challenges: Academic pressure and stress related to studies.

-4. Psychological Changes: Changes that affect mental health that create mood disorders and anxiety among adolescents.
+4. Psychological Changes: Changes that affect mental health that creates mood disorders and anxiety among adolescents.

 5. Social Changes: Adolescence is the time during which social circle expands and youth seem to be occupied with friends and interacting on social media sites.